benwhalley/soak/README.md

-# Soak: Get to saturation faster
+# Get to saturation faster!
-#### Graph-based pipelines for LLM-assisted qualitative text analysis

-## Overview

 <img src="docs/logo-sm.png" width="15%">

-`soak` is a tool to enable qualitative researchers to rapidly define and run llm-assisted text analysis pipelines and thematic analysis.
+**`soak` is a tool to enable qualitative researchers to rapidly define and run llm-assisted text analysis pipelines and thematic analysis.**

 The easiest way to see what `soak` does is to see sample outputs from the system.